-- H.E.
-Mr. Khamjane Vongphosy - Planning and Investment Minister, Lao PDR
+H.E.
+Mr. Khamjane VongphosyPlanning and Investment Minister, Lao PDR

-"I sincerely thank UN-Habitat for having this housing project for the affected people in Attapue province and I wish all people involved a success in their life".
+"I sincerely thank UN-Habitat for having this housing project for the affected people in Attapue province and I wish all people involved success in their lives".

-- Mr. Xon, a villager in Sanamxay, Attapeu, and a beneficiary from the Rehabitation and Reconstruction of Housing Project in Flood Affected Areas of Lao PDR-
+Mr. Xon, a villager in Sanamxay, Attapeu Beneficiary from the Rehabitation and Reconstruction of Housing Project in Flood Affected Areas of Lao PDR